temporalio/documentation/docs/glossary.md

 #### [Event History](/workflows#event-history)
-An append log of Events that represents the full state a Workflow Execution.
+An append-only log of Events that represents the full state a Workflow Execution.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_